adrianparker/ThisRateOrThatRate/README.md

 ### Local installation

-Ensure you have node installed. v20 or better.
+Ensure you have node installed.
+Project is being developed using v20.

 Clone the repo to a local directory.